GarciaDelMolino/MapReduceCF/README.md

 export CONNECTION_TIMEOUT=60
 export CONNECTION_RETRY=1
 ```
- Client will only exit when driver sends a disconnect signal.
+ Client will only exit when driver sends a disconnect (KILL) signal.

- The worker (client) will send two kinds of signals to the driver (service): a connection request, and a finished message.
-The client will send two kinds of response: the task to be completed, or a kill signal.
-Only uppon reception of a kill signal will the client finish.
+ The worker (client) will communicate with the driver (service) when it is ready to complete a task.
+This can happen when the client starts but also when the client has completed the requested task.
+The server will send a response with information on the task to be completed.
+The task can be MAP, REDUCE, WAIT or KILL.
+Only uppon reception of a kill signal will the client exit.

+ The server will make workers WAIT for all MAP tasks to finish before sending REDUCE tasks.
+Only when all REDUCE tasks have finish will the server send KILL instructions.
+The server will wait for all waiting workers to request a new task (KILL) and will self-shutdown when no more workers are waiting for tasks.

+## Maintenance

+### Things to improve

+- We have no way of tracking that the client did not fail/stop unexpectedly
+- For code simplicity, workers might be asked to wait unnecessary after completion of a task.

-## How to edit the communication protocol?
+### How to edit the communication protocol?

+gRPC communication structs and methods are defined in a proto file.

-Edit `protos/mapreduce.proto` then execute `python -m grpc_tools.protoc -I protos --python_out=. --pyi_out=. --grpc_python_out=. .\protos\mapreduce.proto` to get compiled files `mapreduce_pb2.py` and `mapreduce_pb2_grpc.py`.
+To add params into the communication messages between clients and server, or to add new methods, edit `protos/mapreduce.proto`.
+To compile the changes, execute `python -m grpc_tools.protoc -I protos --python_out=. --pyi_out=. --grpc_python_out=. .\protos\mapreduce.proto`.
+This will produce new compiled files `mapreduce_pb2.py` and `mapreduce_pb2_grpc.py`, which are used by our server and client.

+New methods must be implemented in `class Driver(mapreduce_pb2_grpc.DriverServicer)`.